Banking, Phone, Internet: Best Cross-Border Deals

 The best options (French side)

 Free Mobile €19.99: 300 GB in France + 35 GB/month roaming (including Switzerland).
-This is the most popular option among cross-border workers.
+This is the most popular option among cross-border workers — and by far the most common one among our residents too.
 35 GB in Switzerland is more than enough for daily office use (emails, messages, browsing).
 Unlimited calls to Swiss landlines and mobiles included.

 SFR / RED by SFR: plans with Switzerland option sometimes available.
 Check Swiss roaming conditions in detail — they change regularly.